furkanh/Convolutional-Neural-Network-Numpy-Implementation/README.md

 Numpy implementation of Neural Network.
 ## Layers
-You can create any neural network with this library.
+You can create neural networks with this library.
 The code will create a computational graph as you add more layers.
 It will calculate the gradient using backpropagation.

 You can train Convolutional Neural Network.